mirgetagashi/JWT-Authentication-Console-Application/README.md

 3. Username and Password.

-4. Select an operation: "Reques data" or  "Log Out".
+4. Select an operation: "Request data" or  "Log Out".

 ## Results